sanketmalvi/AI-Based-Summary-Generator/readme.md

 ## About the Creator

-The SumItUpAI WebApp is brought to you by Swati Malvi, a passionate developer with a keen interest in artificial intelligence and web technologies.
-SWati's dedication to creating innovative and engaging projects is showcased in this web app.
+The SumItUpAI WebApp is brought to you by Sanket Malvi, a passionate developer with a keen interest in artificial intelligence and web technologies.
+Sanket's dedication to creating innovative and engaging projects is showcased in this web app.